 IMPORTANT NOTE: HMRC IS CURRENTLY REVIEWING THE ENTIRE CORPORATION TAX POSITION OF "SMALL" COMPANIES.
-IT IS EXPECTED THAT WHOLESALE CHANGES TO LEGISLATION WILL FOLLOW WHEN THE REVIEW IS CONCLUDED.PLEASE READ THE NOTES IN THE BUDGET PAGES FOR MORE INFORMATION.
+IT IS EXPECTED THAT WHOLESALE CHANGES TO LEGISLATION WILL FOLLOW WHEN THE REVIEW IS CONCLUDED.PLEASE READ THE NOTES IN THE BUDGET PAGES FOR NEWS OF ANY MORE DEVELOPMENTS.

 We can offer all services to limited companies including accounts preparation, tax calculations and advice on all associated matters.
 We hope the information below will be of help in answering some of the more frequently asked questions.
 Contact us for specific recommendations about your own company's affairs.